 You have a mobile device in the palm of your hand -- great!
 But do you know how to use it effectively and safely?
 Probably not.

 It’s bad enough when you leave your personal device vulnerable, but when improper use of a mobile device leads to an enterprise vulnerability, you’re in big trouble.
 Think WikiLeaks trouble..

 When most of us make a mobile device management mistake, though, it’s on accident.
 These devices are ubiquitous, but security training is not.

 Added by Emily Jarvis on April 21, 2014 at 2:30pm — No Comments

 In a recent post titled, Ready for the Remote Work Revolution?, author David Grinberg provides a compelling argument for the future of telework.
 David's comments are…Continue

 On Tuesday April 8th, GovLoop hosted our third annual Government Innovators Virtual Summit.
 This year we focused on "Innovations that Matter" and how to make innovation stick at your agency.
-Read this recap of keynote on the building blocks of innovation and see the full recordings here.
+Read this recap of keynote on the building blocks of innovation.
 More blog coverage of the Summit can be found here.